bitstreamshaman/CLI/README.md

 **Your AI-powered multi-cloud operations assistant for seamless cloud infrastructure management.**

-Infraware CLI is an intelligent command-line interface that combines the power of AI with multi-cloud expertise to help you manage, deploy, and optimize your cloud infrastructure across Google Cloud Platform (GCP), Amazon Web Services (AWS), Microsoft Azure, and Docker environments.
+Infraware CLI is an intelligent command-line interface that combines the power of AI with multi-cloud expertise to help you manage, deploy, and optimize your cloud infrastructure across multiple cloud providers and containerized environments.

 ## ✨ Features

 ### 🌐 Multi-Cloud Support
-- **Google Cloud Platform (GCP)** - Complete project and resource management
-- **Amazon Web Services (AWS)** - EC2, Lambda, billing, and more
-- **Microsoft Azure** - Resource groups, deployments, and services
-- **Docker** - Container management and orchestration

 ### 🤖 AI-Powered Operations
-- Intelligent command interpretation and execution
-- Natural language cloud operations
-- Best practices recommendations
-- Cost optimization suggestions
-- Automated troubleshooting assistance

 ### 💻 Terminal Experience
-- **Command Completion** - Standard bash autocompletion
-- **Command History** - Persistent history with reverse search (Ctrl+R)
-- **Shell Integration** - Execute shell commands alongside AI operations
-- **Interactive Prompts** - Rich, colorful terminal interface

 ### 🧠 Contextual Memory

+### Quickstart

+- **Install the CLI** using the instructions below.
+- **Launch Infraware CLI** by running `ifw` in your terminal.
+- **Explore capabilities:** ask the CLI what it can do.
-- **Environment Awareness** - Remembers your cloud configurations and preferences
+- **Start managing your cloud infrastructure with ease!**
-- **Infrastructure Intelligence** - Learns your deployment patterns and resource usage
-- **Adaptive Reliability** - Improves accuracy and suggestions over time
-- **Context Retention** - Maintains awareness of your current project state and history
-- **Personalized Workflows** - Tailors recommendations based on your usage patterns

 ## 📦 Installation